-Motivated by the intriguing time-variable properties reported above, I organised and conducted an international long-term photometric and spectroscopic monitoring of HD 199478 to study time-dependent phenomena in the stellar wind of this late-B SG, and their possible connection to processes in stellar interior.
+Motivated by the intriguing time-variable properties reported above, I organized and conducted an international long-term photometric and spectroscopic monitoring of HD 199478 to study time-dependent phenomena in the stellar wind of this late-B SG, and their possible connection to processes in stellar interior.
 The project was worked out in collaboration with colleagues from the University College London, Great Britain; the University of Toronto, Canada; the Tartu Observatory, Estonia; the Ritter Observatory, Ohio and the Citadel's Physics Department, SC, USA.
 The results of this investigation are published in Markova & Valchev (2000), Markova et al. (2008), Percy et al. (2008), Markova & Markov (2008) and Austin et al. (2008).

-3.2.1 Observational material
+3.3.1 Observational material

 Photometric data.
-About 400 observations in the Stromgren uvby system were obtained with the Automatic Photometric Telescope (APT) operated by the Four-College Consortium in the period between May 5, 2000 to Dec.
-11, 2006.
-Additional 168 UBV observations were collected with the other APT operated by the APT Service over the period Sept.
-11, 2000 - March 31, 2003.
+About 400 observations in the Stromgren uvby system were obtained with the Automatic Photometric Telescope (APT) operated by the Four-College Consortium.
+Additional 168 UBV observations were collected with the other APT operated by the APT Service.
 Both APTs are located in Arizona.
-Few more UBV data were derived by the 0.4m telescope at the University of Toronto, Canada.
-Spectroscopic
+Few more UBV observations were derived by the 0.4m telescope at the University of Toronto, Canada.
+Summary of the photometric observations is given in Table 3.1